 c) discharging the members of the Board of Directors and the Chief Executive Officer from liability vis-à-vis the company

-- Resolution on the number of auditors, fees for the auditors and election of auditors
+13. Resolution on the number of auditors, fees to the auditors and election of auditor

 NOMINATION COMMITTEE’S PROPOSALS

-Ahead of the 2015 AGM the Nomination Committee consisted of the following members: Mikael Aru, Orkla (Nomination Committee chairman); Jannis Kitsakis, Fjärde AP-fonden; Claes Murander, Lannebo Fonder; and Anders G Carlberg (Chairman of the Board).
+Ahead of the 2017 Annual General Meeting the Nomination Committee has consisted of the following members: Jannis Kitsakis, Fjärde AP-fonden (Nomination Committee chairman); Anders Algotsson, AFA Försäkring; Rikard Andersson, SEB Fonder; and Anders G. Carlberg (Chairman of the Board).

-Election of a chairman for the AGM (item 2)
+Election of a chairman for the General Meeting (item 2)

-The Nomination Committee proposes that Anders G Carlberg be elected as chairman for the AGM.
+The Nomination Committee proposes that Anders G. Carlberg be elected as chairman for the General Meeting.

 Resolution on the number of Board members (item 10)

-The Nomination Committee proposes that the Board of Directors, for the period until the conclusion of the next AGM, consist of five members elected by the AGM with no deputies.
+The Nomination Committee proposes that the Board of Directors, for the period until the conclusion of the next Annual General Meeting, consist of six members elected by the General Meeting with no deputies.

 Resolution on fees payable to the Board members (item 11)

-The Nomination Committee proposes that the fees payable for the period until the conclusion of the next AGM remain unchanged at SEK 500,000 for the Chairman of the Board and SEK 275,000 for the other elected Board members.
-A fee of SEK 80,000 will be payable to the chairman of the Audit Committee and SEK 40,000 to the other members, SEK 50,000 to the chairman of the Remuneration Committee and SEK 25,000 to the other members.
-All employee representatives on the Board are to receive SEK 40,000 each for the corresponding period.
+The Nomination Committee proposes that the fees payable for the period until the conclusion of the next Annual General Meeting be set at SEK 525,000 for the Chairman of the Board and SEK 290,000 for the other Board members elected by the General Meeting.
+These fees represent an increase of around five per cent compared with the previous year.
+Unchanged fees of SEK 80,000 will be payable to the chairman of the Audit Committee and SEK 40,000 to the other members, SEK 50,000 to the chairman of the Remuneration Committee and SEK 25,000 to the other members.
+All employee representatives on the Board are to receive unchanged fees of SEK 40,000 each for the corresponding period.

 Election of the Board of Directors and Chairman of the Board (item 12)

-Resolution on the number of auditors, fees for the auditors and election of auditors (item 13)
+Resolution on the number of auditors, fees for the auditors and election of auditor (item 13)

 Decisions on the appropriation of the company’s earnings according to the adopted balance sheet and setting of the record date for the dividend (item 9b)

-The Board of Directors proposes that the retained earnings of SEK 205,165,271 be appropriated as follows: To the shareholders a dividend of SEK 111,959,079, which is equivalent to SEK 1.50 per share, and the remaining amount of SEK 93,206,192 to be carried forward.
-The proposed record date for the dividend is 6 May 2015.
-If the Annual General Meeting resolves in accordance with the proposal, the dividend is expected to be distributed through Euroclear Sweden AB on 11 May 2015.
+The Board of Directors proposes that the retained earnings of SEK 945,806,794 be appropriated as follows: Payment to the shareholders of a dividend of SEK 180,372,926 which is equivalent to SEK 2.40 per share (SEK 2 per share the previous year), and the remaining amount of SEK 765,433,868 to be carried forward.
+The proposed record date for the dividend is 8 May 2017.
+If the General Meeting resolves in accordance with the proposal, the dividend is expected to be distributed through Euroclear Sweden AB on 11 May 2017.

-The Board of Directors proposes that the AGM passes a resolution on guidelines for remuneration to senior executives according to the following principles:
+The Board of Directors proposes that the General Meeting passes a resolution on guidelines for remuneration to senior executives mainly according to the following:

-Senior executives refers to the Group’s Chief Executive Officer and members of the Management Team.
+Senior executives refer to the Group’s Chief Executive Officer, the Group’s Vice Executive Officer and members of the Management Team.

-Remuneration to the Management Team is to be determined by the Board of Directors, but must follow the guidelines adopted by the Annual General Meeting.
-The basic principle is that remuneration is to be competitive and consist of a fixed salary and a variable component in the form of various incentive programmes.
-Applicable laws and other relevant regulations – both Swedish and in other countries – in the sector should always be observed.
+Remuneration to the Management Team is to be determined by the Board of Directors, but follow the guidelines adopted by the General Meeting.
+The basic principle is that remuneration is to be competitive and consist of a fixed salary and a variable component such as various incentive programmes.
+Applicable laws and other relevant regulations, both Swedish and foreign, in the relevant sector should always be complied with.

 The fixed salary is to consist of normal basic pay.
 The salary is based on responsibility, performance, skills and the complexity and scope of the duties.

-The outcome of the STI is determined by a number of parameters consisting of financial key ratios for the Group, such as adjusted operating profit and capital employed, and individual pre-determined targets.
-Remuneration under STI 2015 is not to exceed 60% of basic pay.
+The outcome of the STI is determined by a number of parameters consisting of financial key ratios for the Group, such as EBIT and cash conversion, and individual pre-determined targets.
+Remuneration under STI 2017 may not exceed 60 per cent of the total basic pay paid to all members of the Management team, except for the person holding position as President Americas, whom may obtain 100 per cent of the total basic pay.

-On condition that the Annual General Meeting passes the resolution, a long-term incentive programme (LTI 2015) will be offered to senior executives and certain key individuals.
-LTI 2015 will run for three years and is structured as follows: An amount equivalent to the payout from STI 2015 for each participant will be reserved in a special so-called LTI bank.
-Provided that the participants remain in the employ of Gränges, the payout will be made at the rate of one third per year during the years 2017, 2018 and 2019, adjusted for Gränges’ total return.
-The total payout from LTI 2015 and STI payable in one year is maximised at 1.5 times an annual salary.
-A more detailed account of the LTI programme is provided in a proposal prepared specially for the Annual General Meeting.
+On condition that the General Meeting passes this resolution, a long-term incentive program (LTI 2017) will be offered to senior executives and certain key individuals.
+LTI 2017 will run for three years and is structured as follows: An amount equivalent to the payout from STI 2017 for each participant will be reserved in a special so-called LTI bank.
+Provided that the participants remain in the employ of the Gränges Group, the amount allocated to LTI 2017 will be paid by one third per year during the years 2019, 2020 and 2021, adjusted to the Gränges Group’s total return.
+The total payout from LTI 2017 and STI 2017 payable in one year is maximised at 1.5 times an annual salary, except for the person holding position as President Americas, for whom such total payout is maximised at 2 times an annual salary.
+A more detailed account of the LTI programme is provided in a proposal prepared specially for the General Meeting.